isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 algorithm instead of an O(N) alorigthm), or inefficient use of a resource (i.e. asking it to do something it's bad at, such as seeking all over, or dealing with non-local memory access).
-Typically secondary metrics like time are not probative -- "the code is slow, boo hoo" -- primary metrics like "how many instructions ran", "what fraction of branches were predicted", "how many bytes were read" can be very probative.
-Consumption metrics are very helpful to understanding what is going wrong and how you might fix it.
+Typically secondary metrics like time are not helpful a diagnosis -- they only tell you the code is taking too long -- primary metrics like "how many instructions ran", "what fraction of branches were predicted", "how many bytes were read" can be very probative.
+Consumption metrics are very helpful to understanding what is going wrong and how you might fix the problem.

 Likewise, if poor orchestration is the problem (work spread across too many threads, too few threads, too much work issued at once, etc.) mapping out your